Neck Lift in Brazil: deep neck rejuvenation and cervicoplasty

 For these patients, an isolated neck lift can deliver excellent results without the need for a complete facelift.
 The surgery is shorter, the recovery is faster, and the result is focused exactly where the problem is.

 In my deep plane facelift, the treatment of the neck is already included.
 The dissection in the deep plane naturally extends to the cervical region, allowing me to treat the platysmal bands, remove subplatysmal fat, work on the digastric, and reposition the entire structure in a unified procedure.
-The result is a harmonious rejuvenation of the face and neck as a unit.
+The result is a natural rejuvenation of the face and neck as a unit.

 The term deep neck lift specifically refers to the treatment of the structures that lie below the platysma muscle.
 While a conventional neck lift may be limited to the skin and the platysma, the deep neck lift goes further to treat: